lilessam/finance-app-trial-project/README.md

 ![](mockups/yourbalance-7-csv-uploading@2x.png)

-### Phase 2 Delivery
+## Delivery

+1. Fork this repo
+1. If the repo is private, grant @A5hleyRich and @bradt access
-1. Create a new `phase2` branch off of the `phase1` branch and make all your Phase 2 commits to it
+1. Create a new branch and make all your commits to that branch
-1. When it's ready for review, push the `phase2` branch to GitHub
+1. When it's ready for review, push the branch to GitHub
-1. Open a pull request to merge `phase2` into the `phase1` branch and mention @A5hleyRich in the PR comment
+1. Open a pull request to merge your branch into the `master` branch and mention @A5hleyRich in the PR comment
 1. Reply to our email to let us know you've mentioned Ash in the PR